 - TESTING: As stated above, campers with any communicable illness will need to be picked up from camp, and no refunds will be made after the start of the camp session.
 In addition to being symptom-free for 24 hours, campers with symptoms consistent with Covid-19 will need to provide a negative test result prior to returning to camp.
 In the event of a positive test result, we ask that families notify the camp so that we may notify families of other campers in the living group of a positive test in their camper’s living group.

 After careful consideration, we have determined the practices outlined above to be our best practical options for keeping campers safe this summer – and we find it difficult to imagine additional timely, verifiable, and effective measures that we might add prior to the start of summer camp.
 That said, we have learned over the past two years that Covid-19 will continue to adapt in opportunistic ways.
 Though we do not currently anticipate changes in the rate of spread, the effectiveness of vaccines, or the virulence of new variants to an extent that would lead us to alter the mitigation plan outlined above, please know that we will continue to monitor conditions and to do what we believe is best in our commitment to keeping campers and staff safe.

 We’re looking forward to another summer of faith-forming fun starting in just a few weeks.
 If you have any questions or concerns in the meantime, contact us at firstname.lastname@example.org or (706) 864-6181.

 C. Russell Davis

-Additional Notes: We are in the process of updating the text across the pages on this website to match the above policies.
+- Important Notes: We are in the process of updating the content across the pages on this website to match the above policies.
 If any program descriptions or policies appear in conflict with what is listed above, please know that this page contains the most up-to-date information.
 Additionally, please also note that the pictures and videos found on this site were taken during or before Summer 2019 and therefore may or may not reflect the adapted practices and policies listed above.